 Your sidewalls should be free of cracks, cuts, gouges, and bulges.
-Any of these types of issues with the sidewall could mean that the tire is leaking, or may be getting ready to blow out.
-Failure to check sidewalls for damage puts you at risk for driving on junk tires without knowing it.
+Any of these types of issues with the sidewall could mean that the tire is leaking, or maybe getting ready to blow out.
+Failure to check sidewalls for damage puts you at risk of driving on junk tires without knowing it.

 Excessive vibration while driving is always a sign of a problem, but there could be several causes.
 One potential cause is an internal problem with one of your tires.
 Even if the vibration is not caused by a tire, driving a vehicle with excessive vibration will quickly ruin a tire, so it's important to get your car checked out if you're experiencing new or excessive vibration.

 Is It Worth It?

 The tires are expensive.
 If you are driving a vehicle that needs tires and is nearing the end of its serviceable life, you may be questioning whether it's time to seek out options to sell junk vehicles.